ezgimez/ezgimez.github.io/index.md

 ## Updates

+* October 2024: Our recent preprint titled [*Learning-Based Compress-and-Forward Schemes for the Relay Channel*](https://arxiv.org/abs/2405.09534v1) got accepted to [IEEE Journal on Communications (JSAC)](https://www.comsoc.org/publications/journals/ieee-jsac) and will appear, as part of [this special issue](https://www.comsoc.org/publications/journals/ieee-jsac/cfp/rethinking-information-identification-representation-and), in 2025!

 * September 2024: I presented our work titled [*Neural Compress-and-Forward for the Relay Channel*](https://arxiv.org/abs/2404.14594) at [SPAWC 2024](https://spawc2024.org/), in the beautiful Italian city of Lucca!
 Here is the [poster](assets/Neural_Compress-and-Forward_SPAWC2024_poster.pdf).

 * July 2024: Our [workshop proposal](https://neuralcompression.github.io/workshop24) (compression + machine learning) for NeurIPS 2024 has been accepted!
 Details will follow shortly :)